mark-hahn/basecamp/README.md

 - `op` is the operation code that specifies the request command to use.
 There are many possible values but you can figure them out from the api [documentation](https://github.com/37signals/bcx-api).
 The operation code is the section header in the docs in lower case with an underscore separating words.
 For example, the command described in the section "Get message" uses "get_message" as the command string.

+- `messageId` is the Basecamp message id for any command that refers to a message.

+- `query` is an optional object that will be added to the url.
+For example, in the `get_topics` command you will need to specify a page when there are 50 or more topics.
+The query option might look like `{page:2}`.
+This would create a url like `/projects/1/topics.json?page=2`.

 - `data` is the data used in the body of POST and PUT requests.

+- `pipe` also provides data as in the `data` option, but it is a pipe instead of an object.

 If you are only using the `op` property then you can use that string value for the `options` param instead of an object.

-There will be more options required as all the commands are implemented.
-For example the "get_message" command mentioned above will require the `options.messageId` value.

 ## Credits